dendibakh/perf-book/chapters/8-Overview-Of-Performance-Analysis-Tools/8-6 Windows ETW.md

 #### Analysis in WPA {.unlisted .unnumbered}

+[TODO:] Current section is already 6+ pages, above the initially planned budget.
+The case study with Windows defender blocking a start of a process seems good.
+I would rather just show a single image that shows the issue being analyzed since each screenshot takes almost an entire A4 page, or we can glue parts of two screenshots to make it more compact.
+What I would like to see on the screenshot:
+1. show explorer is blocked
+2. show MsMpEng.exe is active
+3. show screenshot event on the timeline
+4. explain the scheduler transitions
+Please explain as simple as possible, otherwise it will be a hard time for someone who is new to ETW.
+Good idea is to put markers on the image (like 1,2,3) and then refer to these markers from the text.
+Right now, there is a lot of data on the screenshots and it's hard to tell if everything is relevant or not.
+The goal of this chapter is to introduce the MAIN usage of ETW traces (e.g. observe SW dynamics), then briefly describe other things it can do.

 After stopping the recording, open the recorded trace in WPA.
 The screenshot of WPA trace for our case study is shown on figure @fig:DefenderOverhead.

 ![WPA overview of the trace showing a process start blocked by defender activity.](../../img/perf-tools/WPA_SlowProcessStart_DefenderOverhead.png){#fig:DefenderOverhead width=100% }